yahelil/Elgamal-Voting-Ballot/README.md

 ## The Project in Real Life

-In a real life ballot this 2x2 simulation will be used as a foundation for an nxn ballot.
+In a real-life ballot, this 2x2 simulation will be used as a foundation for an nxn ballot.
-- First, the entity responsible for the ballot will start the BulletinBoard and a trusted entity will start admin.\
+- First, the entity responsible for the ballot will start the BulletinBoard, and a trusted entity will start admin.\
-*It's important to note that it would include more than one BulletinBoards (could be for different zones).
+*It's important to note that it would include more than one BulletinBoard (could be for different zones).
-- The voters will use Voter to connect to the BulletinBoard and vote.
+- The voters will use Voter to connect to the Bulletin Board and vote.
 - After everyone voted, each party will mix the votes using an nxn version of Mixer and pass it to the next party.
-- Between each mix anyone can run their own verifier to make sure that the ballot is honest.
+- Between each mix, anyone can run their own verifier to make sure that the ballot is honest.
-- After every party is done mixing the admin will start counting the votes and announce the winner.
+- After every party is done mixing, the admin will start counting the votes and announce the winner.

+## Credit
+This project was done by: Yaheli Levit, Simon Levy, Eden Gulko, Guy Nevo, and Shira Abuddi.\
+We were very fortunate to have Ran Cohen, head of the "Spotlight on Research Course (Honors Program)", and Tal Moran, our advisor; We want to thank you both.